AdeptJ/adeptj-runtime/README.md

 **Modules:**

 1. Dependency Injection (OSGi Declarative Services).
-2. JAX-RS 2.1 (RESTEasy v4.6.0) with JWT support.
+2. JAX-RS 2.1 (RESTEasy v5.0.2) with JWT support.
 3. JWT module for creating and verifying the JWTs.
-4. Persistence(SQL/NO-SQL) layer - JPA(EclipseLink v2.7.8) or MyBatis v3.5.6 or MongoDB v4.4.3.
+4. Persistence(SQL/NO-SQL) layer - JPA(EclipseLink v2.7.10) or MyBatis v3.5.9 or MongoDB v4.5.0.
-5. Hikari(v4.0.2) JDBC Connection Pool Provider(Only if JPA or MyBatis is opted).
+5. Hikari(v5.0.1) JDBC Connection Pool Provider(Only if JPA or MyBatis is opted).
-6. Caffeine(v3.0) cache.
+6. Caffeine(v3.0.5) cache.
 7. Logback loggers - add or remove loggers in running server which will survive the server restart.
-8. Crypto module for hashing(BCrypt,PBKDF2WithHmacSHA256/384/512) and encryption/decryption with (AES/GCM/NoPadding).
+8. Crypto module for hashing(BCrypt) and encryption/decryption with (AES/GCM/NoPadding).
-9. Java Bean Validation(Hibernate Validator v6.2.0).
+9. Java Bean Validation(Hibernate Validator v6.2.3).

 **Toolchain:**